UK

 Employment Rights Bill*

 Impact date: 2025 - 2027 The Employment Rights Act 2025 (ERA) received Royal Assent on 18 December 2025 and is being implemented in stages from 2026 onwards.
 The Government has published a roadmap detailing an anticipated timetable for consulting on, and implementing, the ERB’s key measures.
-Most will commence in April or October 2026 or 2027.
+Most of the measures not yet in force will commence in October 2026 or 2027.

-The new Fair Work Agency will be established on 7 April 2026, bringing together existing enforcement bodies with some new powers, including to enforce underpayments in respect of statutory holiday pay, statutory sick pay as well as the national minimum wage.
+The new Fair Work Agency was established on 7 April 2026, bringing together existing enforcement bodies with some new powers, including to enforce underpayments in respect of statutory holiday pay, statutory sick pay as well as the national minimum wage.

-Employer implications/action needed Employers should prioritize preparations for those measures anticipated to take effect first, including:
+Employer implications/action needed Employers should prioritize preparations for the next tranches of measures in August and October 2026, including:

 Employer risk The Employment Tribunal enforcement route will remain, but a new single enforcement body is also expected to take a targeted approach to enforcement.